GMT-458-Web-GIS/geogame-Adilhan11/README.md

 - Marker change depending on the correct answer.
 - Flexible map.
 - Total score tracker.
+- If completed the one region get +1 minutes

 ## Advanced JavaScript Library
 - **Leaflet.js** is used to provide interactive maps and manage city markers.
 It allows dynamic map rendering and user interaction in real-time.